Under construction. This page will change through the year.

 - three influences that have changed you, and how they did so.

-4. How do Siddhartha's experiences fit, or not, the descriptions of the "numinous experience" in Rudolf Otto's The Idea of the Holy?
-In-class essay in late September.
+4. Read the first 40 pages of Rudolf Otto's The Idea of the Holy.
+How do Siddhartha's experiences fit, or not, the descriptions of the "numinous experience" in Otto's book?
+We'll be writing an in-class essay in late September.
 Focus on these ideas:

 - rational, irrational, and non-rational